 Anyone who likes getting a look at their future tax expenses might be interested in seeing what next year’s tax brackets and tax rates will be.
 The IRS has now announced the official rates and brackets for 2014, although the numbers have been predicted for months because the IRS uses a simple process of inflation and somewhat round numbers to determine the brackets.
 Congress isn’t expected to make any changes to the tax laws this year, unlike the last several years when the question to continue Bush-era tax breaks needed to be addressed every year.

 Keep in mind that the 2014 federal income tax brackets don’t matter to most people until they file their 2014 income tax returns in early 2015.
 That’s a long way off.
 But for those who pay estimated taxes for 2014 income throughout the year, the information doesn’t hurt.
 Chances are you’re getting ready to settle your 2013 income taxes, which will be due April 15, 2014.
 In that case, the rates and brackets you want to review are the 2013 rates and brackets.
+If you want to see how your income earned in 2015 is being taxed, view these tax brackets and marginal rates for 2015.

 Before getting to the numbers, keep in mind what marginal rates are.
 Your marginal rate is what you pay on your last dollar of income earned.
 If, for example, you will earn $50,000 in 2014, your marginal rate will be 25%.
 That does not mean you pay 25% on all of your income.